truenas/documentation/content/References/ZFSDeduplication.md

 {{< tab "CPU Starvation" >}}
 * **Cause**: When ZFS has fast special vdev SSDs, sufficient RAM, and is not limited by disk I/O, then hash calculation becomes the next bottleneck.
 Most of the ZFS CPU consumption is from attempting to keep hashing up to date with disk I/O. When the CPU is overburdened, the console becomes unresponsive and the web UI fails to connect.
 Other tasks might not run properly because of timeouts.
 This is often encountered with [pool scrubs]({{< relref "CORE/CORETutorials/Tasks/CreatingScrubTasks.md" >}}) and it can be necessary to pause the scrub temporarily when other tasks are a priority.
 * **Diagnose**: An easily seen symptom is that console logins or prompts take several seconds to display.
 Using `top` can confirm the issue.
 Generally, multiple entries with command *kernel {z_rd_int_[NUMBER]}* can be seen using the CPU capacity, and the CPU is heavily (98%+) used with almost no idle.
-* **Solutions**: Changing to a more performant CPU can help but might have limited benefit.
+* **Solutions**: Changing to a higher performance CPU can help but might have limited benefit.
 40 core CPUs have been observed to struggle as much as 4 or 8 core CPUs.
 A usual workaround is to temporarily pause scrub and other background ZFS activities that generate large amounts of hashing.
 It can also be possible to limit I/O using tunables that control disk queues and disk I/O ceilings, but this can impact general performance and is not recommended.
 {{< /tab >}}
 {{< /tabs >}}